 Using textiles rich in character during the cold season is like your home wrapping you in a big hug!

-My hope for you is that you can pull small snippets from my vintage winter decor and vignettes.
+My hope for you is that you can pull small snippets from my vintage winter decor and snowy vignettes.
 Sometimes it can feel overwhelming when looking at home decor options.

 Just start small.
 Change one little thing in your home to make it feel more warm and cozy for winter, however that is for you.
 Embrace the season and everything that comes along with it.

-Let me know in the comments below how you decorate your home for Winter!
+Let me know in the comments below how you decorate your home for winter!

 Just click the red button in the left corner to save it for later!